 All you need to do is to simply unscrew them from the mounting and examine the back.
 You should see either a date of manufacture or a ‘replace before date’ stamped on the casing.

-Photoelectric or ionisation alarms – Which is it to be?
+Photoelectric or ionisation alarms – Which is best?

 Research has shown that photoelectric smoke alarms are considered more effective at detecting smoke from smouldering fires earlier.
 In addition they’re considered less susceptible to going off when your toast is burning, or the oven gets a little hot.
 More often than not, people will disable nuisance alarms for this very purpose, thus placing themselves, their homes, and their families at greater risk.
 Because smoke entering the alarm gets deflected onto a light sensitive cell the beam is broken and the alarm is triggered.
 However smoke from say burnt toast or an overheated oven has smaller particles than smoke from a smouldering fire and therefore won’t appear quite so sensitive.